chriscummings/PBot/docs/develop/writing-middleware.md

 **In this guide, you'll learn how to:**

-- Create your own middleware component by subclassing the Middleware class and implementing the required methods.
+- Create your own middleware by subclassing the `Middleware` class and implementing the required methods.

 - Manage dependencies and resources (e.g., connections to Redis) in your middleware.

-- Define and apply middleware conditions, such as responding to particular keywords.
+- Add custom logic, such as responding to particular keywords.

-- Load and integrate your middleware into the bot's lifecycle in the correct order.
+- Load your middleware.

-- We'll walk through a hands-on example using a *“taco recipes”* middleware.
+This will be a hands-on example using a *“taco recipes”* middleware.

 ## Subclass Middleware